 The accompanying diagram shows graphically the various stages involved in an analog to digital conversion process and its associated timing.

-The setting up and operation of the A/D converter function is fully under the control of the application program as there are no configuration options associated with the A/D converter.
 After an A/D conversion process has been initiated by the application program, the microcontroller internal hardware will begin to carry out the conversion, during which time the program can continue with other functions.
-The time taken for the A/D conversion is $16t{AD}$ where t{AD} is equal to the A/D clock period.
+The time taken for the A/D conversion is 16 $t{ADCK}$ where $t{ADCK}$ is equal to the A/D clock period.

-When programming, special attention must be given to the PCR[3:0] bits in the register.
+When programming, special attention must be given to the PCR[2:0] bits in the register.
 If these bits are all cleared to zero no external pins will be selected for use as A/D input pins allowing the pins to be used as normal I/O pins.
 When this happens the internal A/D circuitry will be power down.
 Setting the ADONB bit high has the ability to power down the internal A/D circuitry, which may be an important consideration in power sensitive applications.